 I wanted to tell events during the timelines of P&P and then on into The Darcys of Pemberley as seen primarily through the eyes of Anne de Bourgh alternating with Lady Catherine.
 (But even Charlotte and Mrs. Jenkinson get their chances to speak too!)
-As you might imagine, the mother’s take on things will be a little different than the daughter’s, and Lady Catherine, of course, is never wrong!
+As you might imagine, the mother’s take on things is a little different than the daughter’s, and Lady Catherine, of course, is never wrong!

 I had a boatload of questions to answer along the way: What did the Rosings ladies think of Elizabeth Bennet when she came on the scene?
 Who first detected the danger she represented to the supposed engagement between Anne and Darcy?
 Was Anne heartbroken, relieved, or indifferent to discover Darcy would marry Elizabeth instead?
 And what becomes of Anne afterward?
 As an heiress, even a sickly one, she must have other suitors.
 Does Lady Catherine accept the defeat of her original plan gracefully or keep conniving?
 What about Anne’s health?
 Does it ever improve?
 And what really happened to her father?
 He’s absent and presumably dead, but is that all there is to the story?
 Hmm.
 I wonder.